erlisakulla/bdg-django-react-xp4/README.md

 ```
 npm test -- name of the test file
 ```
+To start the application run the command: npm start
 ## Progress report:

+OUR PROGRESS:
+Frontend:
+Login.js
+- proper field checking: email pattern, password inputted with warnings
+    - ui improvemenet shows what went wrong in login more nicely Signup.js
+-  proper field checking: email pattern, password inputted with warnings
+-  notifies if user has already been created
+-  redirects to login
+About.js
+- update text with and added picture

 - UI improvements in the screens from the previous sprint
 - new screens added: